erasersleeve/code_factor_hori/README.md

 Sure I find semantic HTML elements, what does this even mean?

  WHEN I view the source code
-THEN I find semantic HTML elements
+THEN I find semantic HTML elements   way too many devs

 I think its logical.
 It starts at the top, then goes down past the main picture .hero  to the content with the sidebar benefits after that just before the footer.
 Seems independ of style an positioning, but I didn't really do anything about it